 Obstructed breathing can have far-reaching consequences, affecting your quality of sleep, athletic performance, and general enjoyment of life.
 As a board-certified otolaryngologist Dr. Albert Chow is specifically trained and experienced in surgical treatment of the inner structures of the nose and the sinuses.
-He performs septoplasty and reduction of turbinates at his San Francisco practice to help patients breathe freely with minimal downtime.
+He performs turbinate reduction and septoplasty at his San Francisco practice to help patients breathe freely.
+The procedure requires minimal downtime.

 What Is a Deviated Septum?

 The cartilage and bone that make up the septum divides the nasal airway into 2 passages.
 The front of the septum, beginning in the middle of the upper lip between the nostrils, is a firm but bendable structure covered by skin with an abundant supply of blood vessels.
 It extends to the back of the nasal cavity.
 When the septum separates the left and right sides of the nose equally, air flows comfortably through both passages.

 Having a septum that is exactly midline is fairly rare, yet most people don't notice if their septums are a bit off-center.
 However, when the septum is severely shifted away from the midline, a deviated septum occurs.
 The most common symptom of a deviated septum is difficulty breathing through one of the nasal passages.

 Septoplasty is a surgical procedure that corrects a deviated septum.
 Dr. Chow typically doesn't perform this surgery for individuals younger than 18 because the cartilaginous septum continues to grow until that age.

 What are Turbinates?